firebase/quickstart-ios/authentication/README.md

   - Click **Phone** and turn on the **Enable** switch, then click **Save**.
   - Run the app on your device or simulator.
+  - Choose **Phone Number**  to launch the **Phone Number Authentication** flow
+  - After entering a phone number, please wait roughly 5 seconds to allow Firebase Auth to present the necessary flow.
-  - Choose **Phone Number**  to launch the **Phone Number Authentication** flow See the official [Firebase docs for phone authentication](https://firebase.google.com/docs/auth/ios/phone-auth) for more info!
+  See the official [Firebase docs for phone authentication](https://firebase.google.com/docs/auth/ios/phone-auth) for more info!